 When the Office has received all of the parties’ comments and evidence, it will issue a decision which is normally taken by a panel of three members of the Opposition Division.
 In principle, opposition proceedings are written proceedings and the decision is a written decision.
 Neither party has the right to demand a hearing.
 A hearing will only be held if the EUIPO deems it "expedient"; in theory the Office can, however, summon the parties to an oral hearing on its own initiative (but to our knowledge this has never happened).

 Opposition decisions can be appealed within two months of the decision, and a written statement setting out the grounds for the appeal must be submitted within four months of the date of the decision.
-In exceptional cases, further appeal can then be made to the General Court of the European Union and then to the Court of Justice of the European Union.

 Conversion after final opposition decision